 Theorem 1.
-Under the cell probe model, the lower bound worst-case cost is $\Omega(\lg n)$ per operation.
+Under the cell probe model, the worst-case cost is $\Omega(\lg n)$ per operation for the dynamic connectivity problem for paths.
 It is possible to show that the lower bound is also $\Omega(\lg n)$ in the amortized case, but we will only examine the worst case cost.